Robotic Sorting Systems: Robot Management and Layout Design Optimization: Problem Description

 \section{Problem Description}

-In an RSS, three zones are deployed from center to periphery in the field \citep{10.1007/978-981-16-8174-5_10}: 1) sorting zone; 2) loading zone; 3) waiting zone, as shown in Figure~\ref{fig:component}.
+In an RSS, three zones are deployed from center to the periphery of the field \citep{10.1007/978-981-16-8174-5_10}: 1) sorting zone; 2) loading zone; 3) waiting zone, as shown in Figure~\ref{fig:component}.
 Parcels are loaded to robots by workers in the loading zone.
-Robots drop off each parcel to its target outlet in the sorting zone to fulfill a sorting task.
-Waiting zone is the space where robots idle and queue behind loading stations.
-The area of every zone is determined in the design phase, and remains unchanged regardless of sorting demands, number of robots and workers.
-Let $W_l$ and $W_w$ denote the width of loading zone and waiting zone, respectively, which are considered to be constant in this study.
-The decision of site planning mainly focuses on the design of sorting zone, particularly the configuration of the aisle network.
+Robots drop off each parcel at its target outlet in the sorting zone to fulfill a sorting task.
+The waiting zone is the space where robots idle and queue behind loading stations.
+The area of every zone is determined during the design phase and remains unchanged regardless of sorting demands or the numbers of robots and workers.
+Let $W_l$ and $W_w$ denote the widths of the loading zone and the waiting zone, respectively, both considered constant in this study.
+The decision of site planning mainly concerns the configuration of the aisle network in the sorting zone.